-Over the longer term, you should be confident that your GMF investment will perform well.
-Investors should however be aware that this is a potentially volatile investment, and the NTA is dependent on the rise and fall of the underlying assets plus the fluctuations in the value of the Australian dollar.
-The Board is confident that this will prove a good long term investment
+Over the longer term, you should be confident that your investment in Global Masters Fund Limited will perform well.
+Investors should however be aware that this is a potentially volatile investment, and the net asset value is dependent on the rise and fall of the underlying assets plus the fluctuations in the value of the Australian dollar.
+Your Board retains its confidence in Berkshire Hathaway's ability to manage money on our behalf.
+During the next 12 months we will be reviewing other diversified master funds, but BRK will remain the backbone of the portfolio.